-- change management and organizational culture/climate, teamwork and staff participation in decision making
+2. change management and organizational culture/climate, teamwork, and staff participation in decision making; and

-- implementation of innovative models for delivering preventive and chronic care
+3. implementation of innovative models for delivering preventive and chronic care.

-Dr. Hung is an affiliated faculty member at the University of California San Francisco, Institute for Health Policy Studies.
-Prior to joining PAMFRI, Dr. Hung was a faculty member at the Columbia University Mailman School of Public Health in New York City.
-She earned a Ph.D. in Health Services and Policy Analysis, and an M.A. in Political Science from the University of California at Berkeley.
-She also holds a master’s degree in Public Health from the University of Minnesota and a bachelor’s degree from Stanford University.
+Dr. Hung is an Affiliated Faculty Member at the University of California San Francisco, Institute for Health Policy Studies (IHPS).
+She is also a Research Advisory Committee member with the Center for Lean Engagement and Research (CLEAR), housed in the School of Public Health at the University of California at Berkeley.
+Prior to joining PAMFRI, Dr. Hung was on faculty at the Columbia University Mailman School of Public Health in New York City.
+She earned both a Ph.D. in Health Services and Policy Analysis, and an M.A. in Political Science from UC Berkeley.
+She also holds a Master’s degree in Public Health from the University of Minnesota and a Bachelor’s degree from Stanford University.

 Palo Alto Medical Foundation Research Institute